 Our business development efforts are critical to our organic growth.
 Our business development processes and systems are designed to enable agility and speed-to-market over the business development life cycle, especially given the distinctions between commercial and public sectors.
 Business development efforts in priority market areas, which include some of our largest federal agency accounts (HHS, DOE, DoD, DOS, DHS, and EPA) and our commercial business, are executed through account teams, each of which is headed by a corporate account executive and supported by dedicated corporate business development professionals and senior staff from the relevant operational area.
 Each account executive has significant authority and accountability to set priorities and bring to bear the appropriate resources, focusing on larger and strategically important pursuits.
 Each team participates in regular executive reviews.
 This account-based approach allows deep insight into the needs of our clients.
 It also helps us anticipate our clients' evolving requirements over the coming 12 to 18 months and position ourselves to meet those requirements.
-Each of our operational areas is responsible for maximizing sales in our existing account executives who focus on key accounts (acquisition/new buyers and penetration) and key initiatives within their sectors.
+Each of our operational areas is responsible for maximizing sales in our existing accounts and finding opportunities in closely-related accounts.
+In the commercial aviation and energy sectors, for example, we have dedicated corporate account executives who focus on key accounts (acquisition/new buyers and penetration) and key initiatives within their sectors.
 The account executives partner with senior operations staff to bring enterprise-wide solutions to our clients.